CardForest/master-class/README.md

 // sameInstance deep equals instance
 // and more importantly, instance.currentPlayer === instance.players[0] !

-// Additionally, the instance can use a mapper-visitor function that lets do whatever you want var snapshotWithoutPlayerScope = instance.snapshot( function (opt, instance, keyPath, snapshotFn) {
+// Additionally, the instance can receive a mapper-visitor function that lets us tap into it var snapshotWithoutPlayerScope = instance.snapshot( function (opt, instance, keyPath, snapshotFn) {
     if (opt.scope === 'player') {